Get ready for the 21st century global business world

 What to Expect

-Choose an emphases: Accounting, Finance, Marketing, or Organization Management
+Choose a concentration: Accounting, Finance, Financial Economics, Marketing or Organization Management

 45 credit hours of courses that will help develop skills you need for your career